Caumel/TrackOrJargh/API.md

 ## RELEVANT INFORMATION
 Every API search must be preceded by /api

-## Item Searches
-Now we show the searches refered to book, film or show.

 ## Pagination
 If you have a method that can be paginated, at the end of the URL you must put this: